geoserver/geoserver-history/src/release/README.txt

  * GDAL integration with support for MrSID and ECW formats
  * new configuration backend

-This release is based on geotools 2.5.x: revision = 30605 svn tag = 'geoserver-1.7.0-beta1'
+This release is based on GeoTools 2.5.x: revision = 30605 svn tag = 'geoserver-1.7.0-beta1'